 Honestly, teaching your teen how to figure a tip will probably take about two seconds.
 If your kids are like mine, they’ve already asked about it a few dozen times before then.
 However, they probably haven’t had much experience in actually remembering to leave a tip.

-I’ll never forget the time a bunch of kids from my part-time summer job went to a Pizza Hut after work.
+I’ll never forget the time a bunch of kids from my part-time summer job went out to eat after work.
 It was late, so the employees were probably ready to go home.
 I don’t remember us being purposely obnoxious, but we were probably noisy.
 The staff was great, as was the service.

 The next day, somebody realized that no one had left a tip!

 We hadn’t been purposely rude; we honestly didn’t think of it.
-So, a few of my co-workers went around and took up money from everyone, then, delivered it to the servers at the restaurant with our apologies.
+So, a few of my co-workers went around and took up money from everyone.
+Then we delivered it to the servers at the restaurant with our apologies.

 I am so bad about not even thinking about having my kids in the kitchen with me when I cook.
 I was just thinking a couple of days ago that I should probably never be in the kitchen alone since each of my kids is old enough to handle preparing an entire meal.
-Brianna has a couple of meals that she prepares on a somewhat regular basis and Josh is a whiz at breakfast foods.
-Still, I’d like to make sure that at least one of them is planning and preparing a healthy, balanced meal once a week – including vegetables other than potatoes, even if it’s the kid who doesn’t like them.
+My younger daughter has a few meals she prepares on a somewhat regular basis, and she’s a whiz at breakfast foods.
+Still, I’d like to make sure she knows how to plan and prepare a healthy, balanced meal and that she does so once a week or so.

-It’s also an excellent time to teach them to read the fine print on websites and “contest entries.”
-You know, like the ones that only want to get your information so they can send you something or the places that want to “help” you do things like break into modeling or market your idea…for a substantial fee.
-Teens need to understand that most things that sound too good to be true probably are and people really can put things on the internet that aren’t true.
+It’s also an excellent time to teach them to read the fine print on websites and contest entries.
+Many of them only want to get your information so they can “help” you do things like break into modeling or market your idea…for a substantial fee.
+Teens need to understand that most things that sound too good to be true probably are, and people really can put things on the internet that aren’t true.
 Bonjour!